Elgie Sims

 Elgie R. Sims Jr. is the Illinois state Senator for the 17th district.
-The 17th district includes the Chatham neighborhoods of Chicago along with the all or parts of Burnham, Calumet City, Lansing, Ford Heights, Lynwood, Sauk Village, Beecher, Manteno, and Grant Park.
+The 17th district includes the Chatham neighborhoods of Chicago along with all or parts of Burnham, Calumet City, Lansing, Ford Heights, Lynwood, Sauk Village, Beecher, Manteno, and Grant Park.

 Early life and career

 Sims, a second-generation small business owner who lives in Chicago's Chatham community.
 He grew up in Chicago's far south side West Pullman neighborhood.
 Raised Catholic, he graduated from Quigley Preparatory Seminary South High School in Chicago and considered the priesthood.
 He later matriculated to Illinois State University, where he received his Bachelor of Science degree.
 He received his start in government while serving as the first African American Student Regent representing Illinois State University to the Board of Regents, the former governing board for Illinois State University, Northern Illinois University, and the former Sangamon State University (now the University of Illinois at Springfield).

 Following graduation from Illinois State University, Sims went to work for former Senate President Emil Jones Jr. as a budget analyst, eventually rising to become Appropriations Director.
 During his service with Jones and the Illinois Senate Democratic Caucus, Sims completed a Master's in Public Administration at the University of Illinois at Springfield.
 Upon leaving his service with the Illinois Senate Democratic Caucus, Sims started a consulting firm and attended the Loyola University Chicago School of Law, where he earned his Juris Doctor degree and subsequently opened a law firm.